LD4P/arm/modeling_recommendations/custodial_history.md

 - Publication and production information (e.g., printer holds all items at time of printing)
 - Exhibition history (handled in forthcoming Exhibits model)
 - Creation activities (e.g., creator holds all items at time of creation)
-- Commissions (involves Works rather than Items, not part of the custodial history of an Item)
+- Commissions (involves works rather than items, not part of the custodial history of a resource)

 <a name="Diagram">Diagram</a>
 ======